adamtaylor13/lunchmoney/README.md

 # LunchMoney: deno API module 🦕

 This project is a port of Lunch Money's developer API into an easily-accessible and portable module that can easily be imported and used from any deno script.

+## ⚠️ This is a work in progress ⚠️

+I'm primarily developing this to outfit quick scripts I write to help users with lunch money, but I'm happy to accomodate other features and use-cases!
+Either open a PR yourself, or open an issue and I'll see what I can do.

 ## Usage/Examples